flipxcrsp/Kojo_Product_Observations/README.md

 * finance
 * prefab

-Meaning implementations likely require significant organizational coordination.
+Usually would require significant organizational coordination.

 ---

 ### Adoption Resistance in Construction

-Construction has historically been slower to adopt new technology.

 Resistance may come from: